labcodes/django-react-boilerplate/README.EN.md

     <img src="{% static "my_app/example.jpg" %}" alt="My image"/>
     ```

-  - And the final HTML would be renderd as
+  - And the final HTML would be rendered as

     ```
     <img src="/static/my_app/example.jpg" alt="My image">
     ```

 What we're going to show on the next part of this tutorial is how to configure a Django project to use a specific template tag that inserts on the HTML the paths to scripts and style sheet files created by Webpack.
-This page will hold the hole Javascript application, developed on a separate folder inside the Django project.
+This page will hold the whole Javascript application, developed on a separate folder inside the Django project.

 ## Configuring the Django project